 PTSD Self help Support, and your Role

 Self help begins with relieving your loved one from all crutches.
 Forcing accountability may seem like tough love but it’s the only way enable them to embrace their journey.
 PTSD self help, therapy, support, and resources are at your loved one’s finger tips.
 Then see just how strong they’d be walking on their own two feet.
 Caring for your spouse and acting as a crutch are two separate things.
-Although caring for your loved one is instinctive you may actually cause more harm than good if you coddle them.
+Although caring for your loved one is instinctive, you may actually cause more harm than good if you coddle them.
 Another hindrance is making excuses for them.
 At this stage, most likely there aren’t many boundaries set.
-As spouses, we generally do this naturally and with good intentions.
+As spouses, this comes naturally and with good intentions.
 Boundaries need to be set if your honey has any chance of recovery.

-Once you have decided on boundaries that suit your situation you can start caring for yourself.
+Once boundaries that suit your relationship have been established you can start taking better care of yourself.
 In turn, your loved one will do the same.
-Your role in PTSD self help support is crucial for their recovery.
+The role you play in PTSD self help support is crucial for their recovery.
 In brief, recover will bring a reduction of symptoms, and less frequent PTSD episodes.
 In fact, when symptoms are triggered, someone taking recovery seriously will be able to prevent a full-blown episode.

 - Set a bed time for yourself.
 It does no one any good to stay up all night with your significant other.
 You may feel that you are helping them through their symptoms.
-Contrary though, you are adding strain to your own needs.
+Contrary though, you are neglecting your own needs.

 - Call a “Time-Out.
 It’s admirable to be loving and supportive.
 On the other hand, it’s bad to allow stress to escalate your own anxiety during a PTSD episode.
-During a non PTSD attack, discuss with your loved one what the time-out and it’s importance during PTSD.
+During a non PTSD attack, discuss with your spouse what the time-out and it’s importance during PTSD.
 Allow your partner’s input so a joint decision is made, respecting one another.
-My husband and I agreed to a ten minute time-out when things get out of control.
-Now, your loved one will be in PTSD mode and will need to feel safe and reassurance.
-Tell them the two of you need a ten minute time-out and you will be outside (or wherever the two of you previously agree upon).
-Reassure them that the two of you will come back together at the end of ten minutes calm and supportive.
+My husband and I agree to a ten minute time-out when things get out of control.
+Now, your loved one will be in PTSD mode and will need to feel safe and reassured.
+Tell them the two of you need a ten minute time-out and where you’ll be.
+Go to a separate area or room out of sight.
+Reassure them that you’ll come back together in ten minutes, calmer and supportive.

-Starting with these three small yet impact full changes will be a pivotal turning point in your relationship.
-After all, your ultimate goal is to foster a healthy and strong marriage.
-Be strong and keep in mind that you only have control over yourself.
-You can’t control what others say or how they behave.
+Starting with three small, yet impacting changes, is significant when working towards improving a relationship affected by PTSD.
+After all, your ultimate goal is to build an enriching and strong marriage.
+Hang in there and keep in mind that you can only control yourself.
+You can’t control what your spouse chooses, says, or how they behave.
 However, you CAN control how you’ll let it affect you.
 As well as how you’ll choose to react.
-Needless to say, take the control over your life and enjoy your loved one again.
-Recovery and symptom remission is a beautiful experience.
+Needless to say, take the control over your life back and enjoy your partner once again.
+Because, recovery and symptom remission is truly a beautiful experience.
 Then, before you leave, visit the articles below.
 You’ll find them very valuable.